-Our City’s history since European settlement draws on the histories of three uniquely South Australian communities which, in 1997, amalgamated to form the City of Norwood Payneham & St Peters as follows:
+The City’s history since European settlement draws on the histories of three uniquely South Australian communities which, in 1997, amalgamated to form the City of Norwood Payneham & St Peters as follows:

 - the first of these is Kensington and Norwood – the first township (outside of the City of Adelaide) to be granted municipal government in Australia

 - the second is the prestigious residential town of St Peters with its distinctive villas and cottages amid tree-lined streets

 - the third is the meandering River Torrens Valley to the north known as the Garden City of Payneham.

 Successive waves of migrants have exerted significant influence over the development of the City.
 This has imbued Norwood Payneham & St Peters with an identity and character distinct from any other in South Australia.